aim-ahead-dicb/dicb_lhc/team.markdown

 ---
 layout: page
-title: team
+title: Team
-permalink: /team/
+permalink: /Team/
 ---

 This program is a collaboration between UTHealth, Cedars-Sinai Medical Center, and the University of Arkansas at Pine Bluff.
 The goal of this project is to support data linkage, harmonization, and curation in the context of improving health equity.

 ## Key Personnel

 - Dr. Karl Walker, University of Arkansas at Pine Bluff
 - Dr. Xiuzhen Huang, Cedars-Sinai Medical Center
 - Vinay Raj, University of Arkansas at Pine Bluff
 - Aslam Chowdhury, University of Arkansas at Pine Bluff
 - Ryan Urbanowicz, Cedars-Sinai Medical Center
 - Dr. Xiaoqian Jiang, University of Texas Health Science Center of Houston
 - Omer Anjum, University of Texas Health Science Center of Houston
 - Kai Zhang, University of Texas Health Science Center of Houston
 - Fitia H Rakoto, University of Texas Health Science Center of Houston
 - Kshitij D Shah, University of Texas Health Science Center of Houston